benkeks/dgx9142/README.md

 ----------------------------------------------------------------

-## 3. PROGRAMMER'S NOTE: TEN YEARS
+## 3. PROGRAMMER'S NOTE: FINALLY FINISH SOMETHING

-It's been more than ten years since I started working on DGX9142 on 25 March 2004.
+It's been fifteen years since I started working on DGX9142 on 25 March 2004.
 Actually, I planned to make a little game over the Easter break of 2004.
 I was 15 years old at that time.